 But visit at any other time and this port city on the Mediterranean Sea will give you an atmospheric old town and a beach break all rolled into one; there’s a palpable creative edge involving plenty of street art and cool culture, as well as a dedicated coastal area, making it the perfect city sojourn for those looking for a Barcelona in miniature, or even a Spanish-style Berlin.

-As Autumn hits, the clocks go back, and the UK welcomes back rainy and blustery days, there are even more reasons to visit Valencia and now is the perfect time to escape south for a taste of Valencia’s exciting culinary scene.
+As Autumn hits, the clocks go back, and the UK welcomes back rainy and blustery days, many Brits like to explore Barcelona or make their way to Madrid, but there are even more reasons to visit Valencia and escape south to taste the city’s exciting culinary scene.

 Here’s my guide to where to eat in Valencia for various palates, with seven food highlights for visitors: